antononcube/Raku-Data-Translators/README-work.md

 The use of JSON came to focus, since when working Large Language Model (LLM) functions, [AAp3], very often it is requested from LLMs to produce output in JSON format, [AA1, AA2].

-The package "Data::Reshapers", [AAp1], would complement nicely "JSON::Translators" and vice versa.
+The package "Data::Reshapers", [AAp1], would complement nicely "Data::Translators" and vice versa.
 The package "Data::TypeSystem", [AAp2], is used for "translation decisions" and for conversions into more regular datasets.

 The package "Mathematica::Serializer", [AAp5], has very similar mission --